 The NVMe specification was developed from the ground up for SSDs and non-volatile memory to be more scalable, higher performance, lower latency, and more efficient than previous storage protocols that were designed for hard disk drives, for instance, SATA and SAS.

-The NVMe Express™ (NVMe™) specification defines how host software communicates with non-volatile memory across a PCI Express® (PCIe®) bus.
-It is the industry standard for PCIe SSDs in all form factors.
+The NVMe Express™ (NVMe™) specification defines how host software communicates with non-volatile memory across multiple transports like a PCI Express® (PCIe®), RDMA, TCP/IP and more.
+It is the industry standard for solid state drives (SSDs) in all form factors.